In a contact center, it’s important to carefully plan how agents’ time is utilized to optimize time spent with customers.

 Frequently asked questions

-No, to update the schedule you need to re-apply the Activity Plan.
+To update the schedule with your updated rules, you need to re-apply the Activity Plan.

 Will the schedule automatically update if the forecast changes?

-No, the Activity Plan follows the forecast as it was when applied.
-If you adjust the forecast, you’ll need to reapply the Activity Plan to match the changes.
+No, the Activity Plan will schedule coverage according to the forecast at the time it was applied.
+If you adjust the forecast, you’ll need to reapply the Activity Plan to re-optimize for the new forecasted demand.

 Can I correct an error in an Activity Plan after applying it?

-Activity Plans can be updated at any time.
-Simply update your activity plan and reapply it to the schedule.
+Yes, Activity Plans can be updated at any time.
+Simply update your Activity Plan and reapply it to the schedule.
 All previous schedules will be overwritten.

 How do I account for meetings?